 If you do think that your dog is dehydrated, or is demonstrating one or more of the symptoms listed above, cool them down with a hose, or place a cool, damp towel over them and call us as soon as possible for advice.

-To prevent your pet from getting bitten, you can purchase preventative treatments from your local Practice which will repel ticks.
+To prevent your pet from getting bitten, you can purchase preventative treatments from our pets at Chapel House Vets which will repel ticks.
 Please call us to discuss and purchase the best treatment for your pet.

 Bee or wasp stings